 The overall health of the container plants in the Tire Wash mitigation area was noted as being good.
-Approximately 5 percent of the container plants were noted as showing varied levels of stress, which is approximately 5 to 10 percent less than the percentage of plants that were showing stress during the previous monitoring visit.
-During the monitoring visit, replacement container plants were noted as having been installed to replace the container plants that appeared to be dead or in a condition unlikely to recover during previous monitoring visits.
+Approximately 5 percent of the container plants were noted as showing varied levels of stress, which is approximately the same percentage of plants that were showing stress during the previous monitoring visit.
+This included the remaining container plants from the first installation and the replacement container plants that were installed to replace the container plants that were either missing or appeared to be dead or in a condition unlikely to recover during previous monitoring visits.
 Stress may be occurring due to similar reasons described for DG-4 WOUS and DG-4 WOUS Connections.
 Formal mortality counts will be taken for the Tire Wash during the 2024 quantitative monitoring and will be included in the 2024 annual reporting.
 Some of the container plants were noted as lacking well defined basins and should have their basins properly constructed and/or repaired.
 The installation of plants in the Tire Wash mitigation area appears to have been completed successfully.
 The current issues identified during the monitoring visit are not expected to have an effect on the continued growth of the plants in the mitigation area.
 Photo 10 in Appendix B documents the mitigation area during the monitoring visit.

-Minimal native plant germination from natural recruitment was noted throughout the Tire Wash mitigation area.
-Native plants such as deerweed, annual bursage, Canada horseweed, telegraph weed, and black sage were observed sprouting in the mitigation area.
-Native cover was estimated to be approximately 50 percent during the monitoring visit.
+Native plant germination from natural recruitment was noted throughout the Tire Wash mitigation area.
+Native plants such as deerweed (Acmispon glaber), California sagebrush, telegraph weed (Heterotheca grandiflora), ladies' tobacco, and black sage (Salvia mellifera) were observed sprouting in the mitigation area.
+Native cover was estimated to be approximately 55 percent during the monitoring visit.

-Nonnative weed cover in the Tire Wash mitigation area was estimated at approximately 5 percent, which is approximately 3 percent more than the level of nonnative cover that was observed during the previous monitoring visit.
-Nonnative species observed included black mustard.
-Most of the nonnative weeds observed in this mitigation area were just starting to germinate; however, some were starting to flower and will soon go to seed.
+Nonnative weed cover in the Tire Wash mitigation area was estimated at approximately 5 percent, which is approximately the same percentage of nonnative cover that was observed during the previous monitoring visit.
+Nonnative species observed included black mustard and red-stemmed filaree (Erodium cicutarium).
+Most of the nonnative weeds observed in this mitigation area were just starting to germinate; however, some of the black mustard was starting to flower and will soon go to seed.
 These areas should be weeded prior to seed production.
 As weed abatement continues in the mitigation areas, it is anticipated that the seed bank of nonnative and invasive weeds will decrease; however, perennial pepperweed easily resprouts from rhizomatous roots that can be difficult to fully remove with hand tools.